jundalisay/superb/content/en/maharlika/laws/epira/chapter-3.md

-SEC.
-37. Powers and Functions of the DOE.- The DOE will supervise the restructuring of the electricity industry.
+## SEC.
+37. Powers and Functions of the DOE

+The DOE will supervise the restructuring of the electricity industry.

 This amends Section 5 of RA 7638 “The Department of Energy Act of 1992”: